 And, of course, having a former appraiser's mindset helps me to help clients understand the subtleties of determining actual value.
 In fact several homeowners have enlisted me to help them fight unfair town assessments over the past several years.

-Finally, forty-three years in real estate is a long time.
+Finally, forty-four years in real estate is a long time.
 You learn countless invaluable skills along the way.
 Some are obvious and some are just intuitive.
 I hope to put those skills to work for you soon.
 Let's achieve success together!